mandaris/Modest/README.md

 `DISQUS_SITENAME`: To allow chat on the site.

-`WEBMENTION`: To allow the site to have webmentions.
+`WEBMENTIONS:`: To allow the site to have webmentions.
 Set to url of address (example: mandarismoore.com)

 ### EXTRA_PATH_METADATA
 I use the following to make sure that all my icons are placed where I'm expecting.